 What does it tell us, about our most intimate drives?

 I came to realize that while I need lots of (meta-)cultural compatibility with a marriage partner, there’s a difference between someone wanting to embody a particular flavor of collaborative culture and someone wanting to make scaling collaborative culture their life’s work, and that the more important question for marriage is “do I want to be with you? do we fit together in this particular way?”
 Sarah and I fit together in many ways, but except in rare cases, our dynamic was usually more sibling-like or friend-like or colleague-like than romantic or erotic.
-And I realized that those are really core elements for having a marriage-shaped superorganism, and that the strategic puzzles of how to scale human collaborative superorganisms could be a work puzzle that my romantic partner might be no more involved in than they are with Complice.
+And I realized the obvious: romance and eros are really core elements for having a marriage-shaped superorganism, and that the strategic puzzles of how to scale human collaborative superorganisms could be a work puzzle that my romantic partner might be no more involved in than they are with Complice.

 Prior to 2020, I kind of needed to feel that someone was bought into a particular paradigm (mine/Jean’s) about cultural evolution and committed to a particular way of being, in order for the relationship to seem viable for serious investment and in some sense in order for me to trust them.
 Theoretically, this way of being could be described as “thinking that welcomes other thinking”, but the way I and others were relating to it at that time was paradoxically the exact opposite—thinking that rejects other thinking.